 Seaman David G. Ouellet

 WEBSITES OF INTEREST

 by Mass Communication Specialist 2nd Class Taylor Stinson, Defense Media Activity

 Although not officially designated until 1962, from the beaches of Normandy to the jungles of Vietnam, SEALs have had a direct impact on history.

 Due to their clandestine nature, few know how the U.S. Navy SEALs (Sea, Air, and Land) became the widely known and feared warriors they are today.
-This famous cadre grew from humble beginnings
+This famous cadre grew from

 on the beaches of Fort Pierce, Florida, to warriors tasked with some of the most high-risk missions known in history.